syseleven/grav-docs-syseleven-stack/pages/03.Howtos/11.dns-zone-transfer/docs.en.md

 For a complete overview see the [reference guide](../../04.Reference/07.dns/docs.en.md).

-!!
-The SysEleven Stack DNS service is currently in a test period.
-The test period ends in September 2019.
-Until then you can use all features free of charge.

 ### Prerequisites

 * You know the basics of using the [OpenStack CLI-Tools](../../03.Howtos/02.openstack-cli/docs.en.md).
 * Environment variables are set, like shown in the [API-Access-Tutorial](../../02.Tutorials/02.api-access/docs.en.md).

-If your CLI-Tools or Kickstart Server have been installed prior to the feature release, you may need to install the designate client (plugin).
+You may need to install the designate client (plugin).

 ```shell
 (sudo) pip install python-openstackclient python-designateclient